arbal/awesome-stars/README.md

 - [geerlingguy/ansible-for-devops](https://github.com/geerlingguy/ansible-for-devops) - Ansible for DevOps examples.
 - [isometry/alfred-man](https://github.com/isometry/alfred-man) - man(1) workflow for Alfred
 - [BishopFox/GitGot](https://github.com/BishopFox/GitGot) - Semi-automated, feedback-driven tool to rapidly search through troves of public data on GitHub for sensitive secrets.
-- [sovereign/sovereign](https://github.com/sovereign/sovereign) - A set of Ansible playbooks to build and maintain your own private cloud: email, calendar, contacts, file sync, IRC bouncer, VPN, and more.
 - [GoogleCloudPlatform/PerfKitBenchmarker](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker) - PerfKit Benchmarker (PKB) contains a set of benchmarks to measure and compare cloud offerings.
 The benchmarks use default settings to reflect what most users will see.
 PerfKit Benchmarker is licensed under the Apache 2 license terms.
 Please make sure to read, understand and agree to the terms of the LICENSE and CONTRIBUTING files before proceeding.
 - [projectatomic/atomic](https://github.com/projectatomic/atomic) - Atomic Run Tool for installing/running/managing container images.
 - [schemathesis/schemathesis](https://github.com/schemathesis/schemathesis) - A modern API testing tool for web applications built with Open API and GraphQL specifications.